If you happen to be a weeb like me, you’ll know that Omakase is Japanese for “I leave it to your care” or “I leave it up to you”.

 The 8-seater sushi restaurant is a collaboration between the founder of Hong Kong’s 3-star Michelin Sushi Shikon and the Emmanuel Stroobant restaurant group.

-With three chefs taking care of up to eight guests, you’ll be getting the utmost attention and detail to your Omakase dining experience.
+With three chefs taking care of up to eight guests, you’ll be getting the utmost attention and detail in your Omakase dining experience.
 Each dish will be artfully executed right in front of you by the team of chefs and you will also be given an explanation about the dishes served.

 As expected, Shoukouwa’s sashimi is also flown in daily from the famous Tsukiji market to ensure that the freshest ingredients are used every time.